How to Manage Your Organisation ID

 - Your organisation must have an Organisation ID (OID) to apply for any EU grant programme, including Erasmus+ and the European Solidarity Corps.

-- OIDs are used to ensure that European funding is only supplied to authentic organisations.
+- OIDs are used to ensure that European funding is supplied to authentic organisations.
 Any organisation that will be entered as a partner in an application form must have an Organisation ID.

 - OIDs are generated centrally by the European Commission, not by Léargas.
 The process has two stages, self-registration and submission of supporting documents.
 Both stages must be completed before the application deadline.